Bury Tomorrow

 Bury Tomorrow are a British metalcore band formed in 2006 in Southampton, Hampshire, England.
 The band is composed of six members; lead vocalist Daniel Winter-Bates, bassist Davyd Winter-Bates, drummer Adam Jackson, lead guitarist Kristan Dawson, who replaced founding guitarist Mehdi Vismara in 2013, rhythm guitarist Ed Hartwell, and keyboardist and vocalist Tom Prendergast, who both replaced Jason Cameron in 2021.
-Bury Tomorrow have released six studio albums, their most recent being Cannibal, released on 3 July 2020.
+Bury Tomorrow have released eight studio albums, their most recent being Will You Haunt Me, with That Same Patience, released on 16 May 2025.

 History

 Formation and debut album Portraits (2006–2010)

-The band was formed in 2006 in Hampshire, England, with their initial line-up consisting of rhythm guitarist and singer Jason Cameron, drummer Adam Jackson, lead vocalist Daniel Winter-Bates, bassist Davyd Winter-Bates (his brother) and lead guitarist Mehdi Vismara.
-The band, despite reading in press that "metalcore" had become a dirty word of such, was adamant to prove that metalcore was still relevant.
-Davyd Winter-Bates has said comment on their interest to the style by saying "since day one we have been really proud and vocal about calling ourselves metalcore".
+The band was formed in 2006 in Hampshire, England, with their initial line-up consisting of rhythm guitarist and singer Jason Cameron, drummer Adam Jackson, lead vocalist Daniel Winter-Bates, his brother bassist Davyd Winter-Bates and lead guitarist Mehdi Vismara.
+The band, despite reading in press that "metalcore" had become a dirty word of such, was adamant to prove that the metalcore genre was still relevant.
 In 2007, they self-released their debut EP The Sleep of the Innocents.

 Their debut album Portraits was released through Basick Records in Britain in October 2009.
-Two music videos were shot to support the release of the album but only one, "You & I", was broadcast on music channels.
-The music video for "You & I" was recorded at Southampton Solent University and featured Bury Tomorrow performing to 200 fans, the video was shot over the course of two days, with the second day focusing on the band performing.
+Two music videos were shot to support the release of the album, but only one, "You & I", was broadcast on music channels.
+The music video for "You & I" was recorded at Southampton Solent University and featured Bury Tomorrow performing to 200 fans.
+The video was shot over the course of two days, with the second day focusing on the band performing.
 "You & I" was broadcast on MTV2 in the United States, Scuzz in the United Kingdom and on Much Music in Canada.
 Portraits was then released through Artery Recordings in March 2010 in Japan and the United States.
 Bury Tomorrow toured continuously over the course of 2010, touring across the United States, Europe and Japan.
 In their tours in 2010, the band supported Asking Alexandria, Of Mice & Men, Sleeping with Sirens, and Pierce the Veil.